 There are endless ways of cooking the good old aubergine, from spreads, to canapes, or a hearty Moussaka.
 In Romania, we love aubergines, especially in spreads or dips.

-I have grown up having it pretty often, so there is no surprise that I absolutely love it, my favourite eggplant dish being the mayo eggplant dip, which is superbly refreshing, especially in the heat of the summer.
+I have grown up having it pretty often, so there is no surprise that I absolutely love it, my favourite eggplant dish being the Romanian Aubergine Salad, which is superbly refreshing, especially in the heat of the summer.

-This beautifully healthy stuffed eggplant recipe is a fantastic Fall appetizer that uses seasonal produce.
+This beautifully healthy stuffed aubergine recipe is a fantastic Fall appetizer that uses seasonal produce.
 Nothing like a super simple, but so flavourful dish to spoil your taste buds.

 I must be honest, I don't cook with it very often anyway, even though I get that quinoa is a super food with countless health benefits.
 Some people stick to their usual food, I guess, and if I am to choose, I usually go for rice or couscous instead of quinoa, but that's not to say that can't change.

 To stuff the aubergines, we need to roast it first, so that the skin can be roast before stuffing, otherwise it won't have time to cook properly once it's stuffed.
 Let's see how we do it.

 - use a spoon to scoop out the flesh, leaving about a quarter of an inch around the edges

 - drizzle some olive oil and season with salt and pepper

 - roast for about 20 minutes or so until the flesh is soft